OlesiaMashko/EAM_Project/README.md

-# EAM_Project
+# Service Center Management System
-Final Project for Enterprise Application Modelling of Service Center Management using Spring Boot, Spring MVC, JPA, Thymeleaf and MySQL.
+Final Project of Enterprise Application Modelling Course.
+Service Center Management System is a Web Application built using Spring Boot, Spring MVC, JPA, Thymeleaf and MySQL for the back-end and HTML, CSS, Bootstrap for the front-end.

-we have two sides one is for user and one is for admin.
+We have two sides one is for user and one is for admin.

 #USER side:
 features